RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	the	International	Data	Center	Authority	(IDCA) established	the	Infinity	Paradigm,	which	is	intended	to	be	a comprehensive	data	center	design	and	operations	framework.
 The Infinity	Paradigm	differs	from	other	standards	by	shifting	away	from	a tiered	architecture	and	instead	embraces	a	macro-level	approach where	the	entire	data	center	is	considered	as	a	whole.
  	C	is	incorrect	because	the	National	Fire	Protection	Association (NFPA)	publishes	a	large	collection	of	standards	regarding	fire protection	for	almost	any	type	of	facility,	and	it	does	offer	ones specifically	focused	on	data	centers.
 These	standards	cover	the	overall electrical	systems	within	data	centers,	including	emergency procedures	and	requirements	for	the	immediate	cutting	of	power	in case	of	an	emergency.
  	D	is	incorrect	because	Building	Industry	Consulting	Services International	(BISCI)	issues	certifications	and	develops	standards	in the	area	of	complex	cabling	for	data	systems.
 The	standards	are focused	on	cabling	design	and	setups	includes	specifications	on power,	energy,	efficiency,	and	hot/cold	aisle	setups.

-8. DHCP	is	heavily	used	within	cloud	environments	to	maintain	network configurations	in	a	centralized	manner.
+### Question # 1 - 	DHCP	is	heavily	used	within	cloud	environments	to	maintain	network configurations	in	a	centralized	manner.
 Which	of	the	following	is	NOT	a network	configuration	that	plays	a	role	with	DHCP?
 A.	IP	address
 B.	Hostname
 C.	MAC	address